 If you are noticing a huge rewrite going on since you last read this, that's intentional.
 I feel that if I am going to continue with this story, I need to fully update every detail to keep things fresh.
-So, we are now getting the 2.0 of this story, which I hope to complete within a week or two.
+So you will notice several changes through the first fourteen chapters, including a few new characters and twists on the story where needed.

 So with all of that said, we now bring you the story of 2nd Lieutenant Kyle Nolan, the last of an ancient breed…

 1434 Hours, December 15th, 2682.